North Carolina Certified Family Law Legal Specialist, AAML Fellow

 I have served on committees of the Administrative Office of Courts in North Carolina, as appointed by the Chief Justice of the North Carolina Supreme Court, including six years on the Family Courts Advisory Committee of the Administrative Office of Courts.

 In 2006, the attorneys of the 28th Judicial District Bar elected me to the seat State Bar Councilor, a position that liaises between the state bar and the 28th Judicial District Bar, in Buncombe County.
-I represent the lawyers in Buncombe County as their Councilor to the North Carolina State Bar where I serve on the Authorized Practice Committee, the Grievance Committee and the Executive Committee.
+I represented the lawyers in Buncombe County as their Councilor to the North Carolina State Bar where I served on the Authorized Practice Committee, the Grievance Committee and the Executive Committee.
 I previously served on both the Attorney Client Assistance Committee and the Administrative Committee.
 I served in this capacity for three 3-year terms which concluded in 2015.

 I am a Fellow in the American Academy of Matrimonial Lawyers, having been elected to Fellowship in 1992 and was one of the Charter members of the North Carolina Chapter of the AAML.
 I have served as Treasurer, President Elect and President of the North Carolina Chapter of the American Academy of Matrimonial Lawyers and have served in other offices in that organization.

 For more than 25 years, I have been listed in the Best Lawyers in America published by Woodard White in the field of Family Law.

 In 2006, I was first voted by peer review to the North Carolina Super Lawyers, which showcases the top 5% of lawyers in every state and still hold that honor.
 In 2011 and 2012, Super Lawyers included me in their Top 100 List, representing the Top 100 attorneys accumulating the most points from Super Lawyers multi-review process.